oracle-devrel/cd3-automation-toolkit/docs/createnetwork-cli.md

 		terraform apply
        ```

 6. Again make sure to export the Route Rules in OCI into excel and terraform.
-Please follow procedure specified in [Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform](#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform)
+Follow the procedure specified in [Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform](#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform)

 This completes the modification of VLANs in OCI.
 Verify the components in console.

 ### RPCs
 Remote VCN peering is the process of connecting two VCNs in different regions (but the same tenancy).
 The peering allows the VCNs' resources to communicate using private IP addresses without routing the traffic over the internet or through your on-premises network.

-   - Modify your excel sheet to update required data in the Tabs - DRGs.
+   - Modify the Excel sheet to update required data in the Tabs - DRGs.
    - The source and target RPC details to be entered in DRG sheet for establishing a connection.
-Please check the example in excel file for reference.
+Check the example in excel file for reference.
    - Make sure that the DRGRouteRulesinOCI sheet and corresponding terraform is in synch with DRG route rules in OCI console.
-If not, please follow procedure specified in [Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform](#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform)
+If not, follow the procedure specified in [Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform](#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform)
    - Global directory which is inside the customer outdir will have all RPC related files and scripts.
    - The RPC resources(modules,provider configurations etc) are generated dynamically for the tenancy and can work along only with CD3 automation toolkit.
    - Choose option 'Network' and then 'Customer Connectivity' for creating RPC in GreenField workflow.